King-James-II/Best-Cars---Full-Stack-Application-Development-Capstone-Project/README.md

-# Dealer Review App v3.2
+# Dealer Review App v4.0

 ## Tasks Accomplished:
+- Created user-friendly React front-end for managing dealerships and reviews.
+- Tested front-end to ensure all dealerships and reviews are accessible.

+---

+## Previous Tasks Accomplished:
 - Integrated car models and dealer/review services.
 - Created Django views as proxy services to fetch data from external API endpoints.

----

-## Previous Tasks Accomplished:
 - Created a superuser to access the Django admin console.
 - Added CarModel, and CarMake models in Django app.
 - Populated models with test data and viewed it in Django admin console and new /getCars endpoint.